USNS James M. Gilliss: University of Miami

 The ship was reassigned to the University of Miami to replace the R/V Pillsbury, which was to be retired in summer of 1971, and operate as R/V James M. Gilliss, one of the Navy owned vessels of the University-National Oceanographic Laboratory System (UNOLS) fleet.
 As an example of work during this phase the ship, along with University of Miami's R/V Columbus Iselin was among other government and institutional ships taking part in the Global Atmospheric Research Program Atlantic Tropical Experiment in 1974.
 The ship went out of UNOLS service in 1979.
 Two new ships, ordered by the National Science Foundation and due for completion in June and September 1981 were to replace Duke University's R/V Eastward and University of Miami's R/V James M. Gilliss respectively.

 Navy inactivation

 James M. Gilliss was placed out of service on an unspecified date.
 Between 18 March 1980 and 14 June 1983 the ship was in the custody of the United States Maritime Administration in the Beaumont, Texas reserve fleet.

 Mexican service

 On 15 June 1983 the ship was loaned to Mexico to become the Buques de Investigación Oceanográfica ARM Altair (BI-03) surveying for the Mexican navy.
 Altair, along with ARM Antares (BI-04) (ex S. P. Lee (T-AGS-31)), are listed as operational in 2019 and based in Manzanillo, Colima.
 The ship was transferred to the Mexican Navy on 4 December 1996 under the Security Assistance Act.
+In 2023 she was renamed ARM Sayulita (BI-03).